 Thousands of financial companies have embarked on digital transformation during the COVID-19 pandemic.
 They improve the usability of digital services in line with the expectations and needs of digital customers.
-This produces amazing results, but covers only a small part of the true possibilities that the right customer experience (CX) strategy can provide for the digital transformation in banking.
-Meanwhile, some digital-first challengers are gaining a significantly greater competitive advantage from UX strategy.
+This produces amazing results, but only covers a small fraction of the true possibilities that the right customer experience (CX) strategy can provide for the digital transformation in banking.
+Meanwhile, some digital-first challengers are gaining a significantly greater competitive advantage from the digital banking CX strategy.
 How?

 The simple answer is by having the proper approach on how to integrate customer-centricity in a way that brings optimal results.

 The main difference is that incumbent enterprises apply customer-centricity in separate stages of their digital product development, but to realize the full potential of banking CX it should be integrated into the company core.
 This is what digital-first challengers are very focused on doing.

 If user-centricity isn't one of the cornerstones of the financial company's values and culture, then the possibility of creating customer service that would attract customers like a magnet decreases dramatically.
 To help maximize the power of banking CX, I have compiled the top 5 strategies from digital-first challengers that have mastered outstanding CX implementation in banking.

 5 drivers of successful digital transformation in banking and financial services